GSD

 };

-Now, when we run our program in the simulator, we get the following result:
+Now, when you run the program in the simulator, you get the following result:

 Application made in this tutorial